logicxd/til/Artificial Intelligence/02-Search.md

 * d: depth of the least-cost solution.
 * m: maximum depth of the state space (may be infinity).

+## When to do goal test

+After node is popped from queue.
+* If you care about finding the optimal path
+* AND your search space may have both short expensive and long cheap paths to a goal.
+* Ex: Uniform-cost search

+Otherwise, do goal test before node is pushed to queue.
+* For all other cases.
+* Ex: breath-first search, depth-first search, or uniform cost search when cost is a non-decreasing function of depth only.

 ## Tree search

 Basic idea